pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 ### <a id='unsupported-openapi-version'></a> Unsupported OpenAPI version

-Currently, API Auto Registration only supports OpenAPI v3.0 and v2.0 (formerly known as Swagger).
+API Auto Registration only supports OpenAPI v3.0 and v2.0, formerly known as Swagger.
-OpenAPI v3.1 is planned to be supported soon.